ChibaPet/lxc-utils/README.md

 Rather than selling a fish, it might be better to teach a person to fish.
 You can build a sysvinit-based, unprivileged Debian container without a great deal of pain.
-One challenge that didn't present an immediate option, however, was shifting the ownership of the directory tree to the correct range.
+One challenge that didn't present an immediate solution, however, was shifting the ownership of the directory tree to the correct range.

-NOTE: As of 2022-07-31 the author (me, Mason Loring Bliss) is still exploring LXC, and there might be concepts of which I'm unaware that obviate all of this.
+_NOTE: As of 2022-07-31 the author (me, Mason Loring Bliss) is still exploring LXC, and there might be concepts of which I'm unaware that obviate all of this._

-UNRELATED NOTE while I'm at it: GitHub doesn't have an option for four-clause BSD licenses, and that's what this is.
-Fedora doesn't like CC0 any more, so we'll use an old favourite instead.
+_UNRELATED NOTE while I'm at it: GitHub doesn't have an option for four-clause BSD licenses, and that's what this is.
+Fedora doesn't like CC0 any more, so we'll use an old favourite instead._

-This tool can be invoked generally as follows:
+This _depriv_ tool can be invoked generally as follows:

 ~~~
 # depriv /srv/lxc/testcontainer 100000 100000